sho-ocker/amplibit-task/README.md

-Here's the revised README.md file with additional details about the Docker Compose setup and the LDAP initialization files:

----

 # **Spring Boot LDAP-Inventory Project**

 This project is a Spring Boot-based application that integrates with **OpenLDAP** to simulate Active Directory (AD).
 It provides user authentication, periodic user synchronization, and a role-based access control (RBAC) system.
 Additionally, it manages an **Inventory** system via RESTful APIs with OpenAPI documentation.